 So what I'm saying is we have modified our way ahead driven five year plan budgeting cycle to accommodate the kinds of things I've just mentioned.
 The one big open item, I'll just say I think it's the driving open item, is And had a question earlier about and I kind of went on at length about it.
 I'll just say I think we got it right in the way ahead and if others decide differently so be it.
-But I think we would be very hard pressed right now to with confidence project and executable program for the wear on it, but we're a few years I think honestly from being able to really, really put forth a program that we can with confidence say is executable; we're still an invention or two away.
+But I think we would be very hard pressed right now to with confidence project and executable program for the We can put something out there and we can spend more money than we planned to spend on it, but we're a few years I think honestly from being able to really, really put forth a program that we can with confidence say is executable; we're still an invention or two away.